Top 10 Musicians Who Correctly Predicted Their Own Death

 The Contenders

 The cover of their 1977 LP features the band engulfed in flames.
-Three days after its release, the band's plane crushed.
+Three days after its release, the band's plane crashed.

-"Say you'll be alright come tomorrow, but tomorrow might not be here for you", "Angel of darkness upon you", "The smell of death surrounds you."
+"Say you'll be alright come tomorrow, but tomorrow might not be here for you," "Angel of darkness upon you," and "The smell of death surrounds you."

-13 Michael Jackson Michael Jackson (Michael Joseph Jackson; August 29, 1958 – June 25, 2009) was an American singer, dancer, and songwriter.
-He passed away from cardiac arrest caused by a propofol and benzodiazepine overdose on June 25, 2009.
-He donated (at least) a remarkable 500,000,000 dollars to charity.
-Michael... read more
+Michael Jackson Michael Jackson (Michael Joseph Jackson, August 29, 1958 - June 25, 2009) was an American singer, dancer, and songwriter.
+He passed away from cardiac arrest caused by acute propofol and benzodiazepine intoxication, which was ruled as homicide.
+Michael is widely regarded as one of the most significant... read more

-He said that he'd become a Rockstar, kill himself and go out in a blaze like Jimi Hendrix to a schoolmate when he was 14.
+He told a schoolmate when he was 14 that he'd become a rockstar, kill himself, and go out in a blaze like Jimi Hendrix.

-I can, he did it by putting a backwards subliminal message in one of his songs, the subliminal message was "Must go now, must go now," creepy right?
+He did it by putting a backwards subliminal message in one of his songs.
+The message was "Must go now, must go now."
+Creepy, right?

 Can somebody explain how and when he predicted it?